 - Osmo base and Reflector for either iPad or Fire

 - Tangra Pieces

 The different game pieces come in brightly-coloured sturdy, stackable boxes which definitely got the thumbs up from me, anything to keep things neat and tidy is always a good idea.
 I also liked the simplicity of how the kit came packaged.

 The Genious Starter Kit comes with 5 downloadable apps:

 It was easy to follow the instructions to download the Osmo app and games, this process took less than 10 minutes.
 You do have to sign up for an account using your email address so that Osmo can save your progress, you can also set up different profiles for each child which is really useful if you have children of different ages (mine are 8 and 10).
 This will ensure they play the Osmo games at their appropriate level.
 There’s also a Parent app you can sign up for so you can track your child’s progress.

 Playing with Osmo

-The aim of the game here is to match up the shapes with what you see on screen by arranging them in the correct order.
-Every time you place a shape correctly the shapes will light up on-screen.
+The aim of the game here is to match up the shapes with what you see on the screen by arranging them in the correct order.
+Every time you place a shape correctly, the shapes will light up on-screen.
 You can play with a friend or challenge yourself as the difficulty levels increase as you play on.

 The object here is to guide the balls on your device and stop them from falling.
-To do this, you can draw lines on a piece of paper, use Tangram pieces or even toys and objects to bounce them into balloon targeted zones – the more creative you get the better!
+To do this, you can draw lines on a piece of paper, use Tangram pieces or even toys and objects to bounce them into balloon-targeted zones – the more creative you get the better!